kenan-3304/dreamtoon-policy/PRIVACY.md

 - Product Improvement & Analytics: To understand user interaction, identify areas for improvement, and fix bugs.

-- AI/Machine Learning Training: We may use anonymized and aggregated audio recordings and dream scripts to train and improve our AI models.
-Your personal, identifiable data will not be   used for AI/ML training without your explicit prior consent.
+- AI/Machine Learning Training: We may use anonymized audio and dream scripts—stripped of any identifiers like email, username, or voice     metadata—to improve our AI systems.
+This training data is not linked back to you and cannot be used to identify you.

 - Communication: To respond to support inquiries and send important service-related notifications.